Aman-Dubey/tournament-django/README.md

 1. Clone the repository as `git clone https://github.com/Aman-Dubey/tournament-django.git`
 2. Before we start working let us create a virtual environment.
 3. If `venv` is not installed on your system please go through [documentation](https://docs.python.org/3/library/venv.html)
-4. Create a new virtual environment as `python -m venv venv`
+4. Create a new virtual environment as `python3 -m venv venv`
 5. Activate the virtual environment as `source venv/bin/activate`
 6. Change working directory as `cd tournament-django`
 7. Install all the project dependency as `pip install -r requirements.txt`